credentials/irma_api_server/README.md

 ## Generating RSA keys

-The server returns JSON web tokens signed using RSA, so you should generate an RSA public-private keypair before running the server.
+In the case of verification the server returns JSON web tokens signed using RSA, so you should generate an RSA public-private keypair before running the server.
 The private key of this pair must be put in `src/main/resources`.
 Using `openssl`, you can generate such a pair as follows.

 ```bash
 cd src/main/resources